cyberphone/json-canonicalization/README.md

 - Lexical sorting of `Object` properties in a *recursive* process
 - Array data is also subject to canonicalization, *but element order remains untouched*

-Note: The sorting algorithm depends on that strings are represented as arrays of 16-bit unsigned integers where each integer holds a *single* UCS2/UTF-16 code unit.
-The sorting is based on pure value comparisons, *independent of locale settings*.

-### Lexical Ordering

-Property strings either have different values at some index that is a valid index for both strings, or their lengths are different, or both.
-If they have different values at one or more index positions, let k be the smallest such index;
-then the string whose value at position k has the smaller value, as determined by using the < operator, lexically precedes the other string.

-If there is no index position at which they differ, then the shorter string lexically precedes the longer string.

 ### Sample Input:
 ```code
 {